-Here at Android Authority we can name a plethora of reasons why Android beats Apple’s mobile operating system.
-Google’s alternative offers a more open platform, choice, value, versatility, and customization, to name a few things.
-But if Android is so much better, what is it that keeps iOS users hooked to iPhones and iPads?
+Here at Android Authority, we can name many reasons why Android beats Apple’s mobile operating system any day.
+Google’s alternative offers a more open platform, choice, value, versatility, innovation, and customization, to name a few things.
+But what keeps iOS users hooked to iPhones if Android is so much better?

-While many argue it’s a branding and status thing, we believe reasons go beyond ignorance and vanity.
-We are tech lovers before anything else, and have to accept there are certain things iOS does better than Android.
-Let’s address these differences.
+While many argue it’s a branding and status thing, we believe reasons go beyond vanity.
+We are tech lovers before anything else and have to accept there are certain things iOS does better than Android.
+Let’s talk about them.

 iOS is generally faster and smoother

 Having used both platforms daily for years, I have encountered fewer hiccups and slow-downs using iOS.
 Performance is one of the things iOS usually does better than Android.
 This seems ridiculous, considering iPhone internals.
 The iPhone 15 Pro Max is currently the most powerful Apple smartphone, featuring the Apple A17 Pro SoC — the first chipset to use a 3nm manufacturing process.
 This may sound impressive, but we tend to get a little lost in the specs and often forget to look at what matters.
 Performance doesn’t only come from powerful specs.
 There is more to processing power than cores and speed clocks.
 There is proof that Apple processors are better than Qualcomm’s.

 Having used both platforms daily for years, I can say I have encountered way fewer hiccups and slow-downs using iOS.

 Whether Apple processors are better or not, what matters most is iOS is optimized to work perfectly with the few devices Apple makes.
 Meanwhile, Android is dropped into a sea of smartphones, tablets, and other products.
 It’s up to OEMs to optimize the software for the hardware, and they sometimes do a poor job at it.